A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 where $h=1+\eps\zeta$.
+Note, that this formulation avoids the calculation of high order derivatives, in particular on the surface deformation $\zeta$, but there are still fourth and second order derivatives (this time not on $\zeta$) in the second equation of~\eqref{eq:eGNLW3f5} and a large stencil is still needed though.
 Significant interest is behind the derivation of the eB formulation~\eqref{eq:eGNLW3f5}.
-In fact, this formulation avoid the calculation of high order derivatives which we believe will extend the range of applicability to high frequency regimes (see discussion in section~\ref{Secalphachoice}), while remaining stable (see section~\ref{stabsec}).
+In fact, we believe that factorizing high order derivatives, namely on the surface deformation $\zeta$, will extend the range of applicability to high frequency regimes (see discussion in section~\ref{Secalphachoice}), while remaining stable (see section~\ref{stabsec}).
+In the following section, we will highlight the advantages of working with the factorized eB model~\eqref{eq:eGNLW3f5} rather than~\eqref{eq:eGNLW3}.